A coming cybersecurity schism?

 Maybe on these programmes we also need to hear;

-• Have you asked your MP what they're doing about civil cybersecurity?
+- Have you asked your MP what they're doing about civic cybersecurity?

 Another sticking point is that people go into denial and avoidance when facing the reality of technology's faults and dangers.
 Because we transfer the idea of "authority" onto technology we don't feel "qualified" to make critical observations, and we dismiss our own disagreement as "crazy".